sdu-mp-21/MovieApp/README.md

 ## Acknowledgements

 - Many thanks to mentors, students and instructor of the CSS 216 - Mobile Programming course.
-- Also to all contributors of the project.
+- Also to all contributors of the project for working together during term.

 ## Contact